 Here are five tips for managing payables:

-Tip 1: Create an accounts payable system
+Tip 1: Establish an AP system

 Record each invoice using the same method in your books.
 Set up a system for accounts payable and track your unpaid invoices.
 Make it clear who you owe, how much you owe, and when the money is due.